UPBGE/upbge/doc/python_api/rst/bge.logic.rst

    :type load_scripts: bool
    :arg async: Whether or not to do the loading asynchronously (in another thread).
 Only the "Scene" type is currently supported for this feature.
    :type async: bool
+   :arg scene: Scene to merge loaded data to, if `None` use the current scene.
+   :type scene: :class:`bge.types.KX_Scene` or string

    :rtype: :class:`bge.types.KX_LibLoadStatus`